API object type

 },

-The name parameter indicates the name of the private channel.
+name string The name of the private channel.

-is_archived will be true if the private channel is archived.
+is_archived boolean true if the private channel is archived.

-members is a list of user IDs for all users in this private channel.
+members array A list of user IDs for all users in this private channel.
 This includes any disabled accounts that were in this private channel when they were disabled.

 Some API methods (such as groups.create) will include extra state information for channels when the calling user is a member:

-• last_read is the Unix timestamp for the last message the calling user has read in this channel.
+• last_read: the Unix timestamp for the last message the calling user has read in this channel.

-• unread_count is a full count of visible messages that the calling user has yet to read.
+• unread_count: a full count of visible messages that the calling user has yet to read.

-• unread_count_display is a count of messages that the calling user has yet to read that matter to them (this means it excludes things like join/leave messages).
+• unread_count_display: a count of messages that the calling user has yet to read that matter to them (this means it excludes things like join/leave messages).

-• latest is the latest message in the channel.
+• latest: the latest message in the channel.